Updated December 28, 2023

 BART and Muni (underground): Get off at the Montgomery or Powell Street stops, depending on where along the route you plan to go.

 A number of bus routes go to this area.
 Check out the downloadable pdf from the city that shows all the bus routes: Muni System Map.

-When: Jan 30: 10 am to 8 pm.
+When: Feb 3 & 4, 2024: 10 am to 8 pm.

 Chinese tradition associates certain flowers and fruits with good luck, so many Chinese families come to purchase these items to decorate their homes before the new year, to bring good fortune to their family for the rest of the year.

 Especially auspicious items: orchids, narcissus, peach blossoms, chrysanthemums, and little trees bearing oranges or tangerines.

 There will be Chinese opera and lion dancing on the stage as well.

 Around 400,000 people attend this fair!
 Very crowded.